Best Steps To Grow Dandelions In Containers

 Studies on test tubes and animals suggest that these substances may enhance the muscles' absorption of glucose (sugar) and the hormone insulin, which controls blood sugar levels.

-This procedure increases insulin sensitivity increase, and blood sugar levels decrease.
+This procedure increases insulin sensitivity and decreases blood sugar levels.

 In some animal studies, chicoric and chlorogenic acid also restricted the digestion of starchy, high-carb foods, which may further support dandelion's capacity to lower blood sugar levels.